December 22, 2024

 Silver wire loop needle threaders offer the cheapest solution.
 Simply insert one end of your thread into its diamond-shaped wire loop, pull through it until both ends hang off both sides of it, and stick the looped thread in your needle eye.

 If you’re having difficulty, soak the end of your thread in water to strengthen and ease push through.
 Moisture will strengthen and soften it so it can pass more easily through needle eyes.
+Look out for the best embroidery machine for beginners.

 Threading the Bobbin